osmosis-labs/mesh-security/docs/consumer/Converter.md

 The Converter will then send the actual rewards to their respective owners.

+## Rebalancing Flow

+Once per epoch, the Virtual Staking module will check if a rebalancing of staking amounts is required.
+This can happen once the max staking cap is reached on the Consumer.
+In this case, the Virtual Staking module will trigger a rebalancing, which will generate a number of messages for bonding/unbonding of amounts for each validator.

+TODO: The current implementation does not consider changes to the validator set, and rebalancing may (repeatedly) fail if any validator was slashed or fell out of the active set.

 ## Unstaking Flow

 The Converter can also unstake some tokens.
 These will be held in escrow on the Provider and